- Primary School

 Children are welcomed into Les Papillons (The Butterflies) and Les Dauphins (The Dolphins) from three to five years old.
 There is at least one Montessori teacher for every eight children.

-Les Papillons and Les Dauphins are Montessori classrooms, equipped with the very best resources, from which your child can learn.
+Les Papillons and Les Dauphins are Montessori classrooms, equipped with the very best resources.
 Our learning materials are scientifically designed to a high standard by Maria Montessori and are made from natural materials.
 Les Papillons, led by Miss Lisa Smyth, is the larger of the two classes with up to 30 children.
-Miss Smyth has worked at The Gower School since 2008 and is now Head of Room.
-Les Dauphins, led by Miss Joey Haigh, has up to 13 children.
-Miss Haigh has been with us since 2009.
+Miss Smyth has worked at The Gower School since 2008 and is the Head of Room.
+Les Dauphins, led by Miss Katarzyna Batelt, has up to 13 children.
+Miss Batelt has been with us since 2011.

 Children work on a one-to-one basis with their teacher each day, are introduced to new concepts and gain confidence working with the specially-designed Montessori learning materials.
 Children move at their own pace and teachers can support children who find an area challenging.
 Equally, children are not held back and are guided and encouraged to help them achieve their full potential.